 Step 2: Identify Your Goals

-Before you get started, you’ll need to identify your goals so you know exactly what you want to accomplish with your new business.
+Before you start a landscaping business, you’ll need to identify your goals so you know exactly what you want to accomplish.
 Why are you starting a lawn maintenance business?
 How many hours do you want to work?
 Who will your first customer be?
 Where do you want to find your first customer?
 These are all important questions to ask yourself.

 Step 3: Develop a Mission Statement

-It might sound corny but developing an internal mission statement is the perfect way to help clearly define who you are and what your priorities are.
-A mission statement gives you a goal and something to constantly strive to.
-If you’re feeling stuck, you can always stop and ask yourself “Am I living up to my mission statement?”
-And if your goals change, so can your statement.
+Developing an internal mission statement is the perfect way to help clearly define who you are and what your priorities are.
+You should strive to follow your mission statement in every way you operate.
+And if your goals change, your statement can too.
 Your mission statement should answer the following questions:

 - What do we do?